 Standard Rationale and elaboration

 R19 Background Mandatory

-conditio review interve e a concise description of the on or problem addressed by the question, definition of the ntion and how it might work, and why portant to do the review.
+Provide a concise description of the condition or problem addressed by the review question, definition of the intervention and how it might work, and why it is important to do the review.
 Systematic reviews should have a clearly defined and well-reasoned rationale which has been developed in the context of existing knowledge.
 Outlining the context of the review question is useful to readers and helps to establish key uncertainties that the review intends to address.
 [PRISMA item 3]

 R20 Background headings Highly desirable

 the four standard headings when the Background.
 Four standard headings are included in RevMan ('Description of the condition', 'Description of the intervention', 'How the intervention might work', and 'Why it is important to do this review').
 See Handbook 4.5